New Bound States of Heavy Quarks at LHC and Tevatron: Higgs and gluon interactions of quarks

 \bfi \efi

-In the case of toponium the contributions of the Higgs scalar particles are essential, but less than gluon interactions.
+In the case of the toponium the contributions of the Higgs scalar particles are essential, but less than gluon interactions.
 Toponium is very unstable due to the decay of the top quark itself.

-However, putting more and more top and anti-top quarks together in the lowest energy bound states, we notice that attractive Higgs forces continue to increase.
-Simultaneously gluon (attractive and repulsive) forces first begin to compensate themselves, but then begin to decrease relatively to the Higgs effect with the growth of the number of NBS constituents $t$ and $\bar t$.
-The Higgs exchange binding energy for the whole system becomes proportional to the number of pairs $t\bar t$, rather than to the number of constituents.
+However, putting more and more top and anti-top quarks together in the lowest energy bound states, we notice that the attractive Higgs forces continue to increase.
+Simultaneously gluon (attractive and repulsive) forces first begin to compensate themselves, but then begin to decrease relatively to the Higgs effect with growth of the number of top-anti-top constituents in the NBS.

-The maximum of the special binding energy value $\epsilon$ (the binding energy per top or anti-top) corresponds to the $1S$-wave NBS $6t + 6\bar t$.

-The explanation is given as follows: top-quark has two spin states (two spin degrees of freedom corresponding to the two projections of the spin $\frac 12$) and three states of colors.
-This means that, according to the Pauli principle, only $ 2\times 3=6t$-quarks can be in a $1S$-wave function.
-Then we can have also $6\bar t$-quarks.
-So we deal with the 12 quark (or anti-quark) constituents, that is, with 6 pairs of $t\bar t$, which simultaneously can exist in the $1S$-wave state.
-If we try to add more top-constituents $t\bar t$, then some of them will turn out to the $2S$-wave, and the NBS binding energy will decrease at least 4 times.
-For P-,D-, etc. waves the NBS binding energy decreases more and more.
+The maximum of the binding energy value corresponds to the $1S$-wave state of the NBS $6t + 6\bar t$.
+The explanation is simple: top-quark has two spin states and three states of colors: $2\times 3=6$ degrees of freedom.
+This means that, according to the Pauli principle, only 6 pairs of $t\bar t$ can simultaneously exist in the `white' $1S$-wave state.
+If we try to add more $t\bar t$-pairs , then some of them will turn out to the $2S$-wave state, and the NBS binding energy will decrease at least 4 times.
+For P-,D-, etc. wave states the NBS binding energy decreases more and more.